-NOTE: Authority cited: Section 1530, Health and Safety Code Code and Section 123 of Assembly Bill 403 (Chapter 773 of Statutes of 2015).
-Reference: Sections 1501 and 1531, Health and Safety Code.
+NOTE: Authority cited: Section 1530, Health and Safety Code; and AB 403, Stats.
+2015, Ch.
+773, Sec.
+123. Reference: Sections 1501 and 1531, Health and Safety Code.

 87068.4 REMOVAL AND/OR TRANSFER PROCEDURES

 - (a) The licensee shall develop, maintain and implement written policies and procedures governing a child's removal and/or transfer from the facility. - (1) Children and their authorized representative(s) shall receive copies of such policies and procedures. - (2) Signed copies of such policies and procedures shall be maintained in the child's record, as specified in Section 87070(c)(2). - (b) The licensee shall ensure that the child, and his/her authorized representative(s) are offered the opportunity to participate in the development of a transfer plan for the child. - (1) The licensee shall not transfer a child unless prior written approval of the transfer has been obtained from the child's authorized representative(s). - (c) If it is determined that the facility cannot meet the needs of the child, the licensee shall notify the authorized representative(s) of the determination and request that the child be placed elsewhere. - (d) Nothing in this section is intended to prevent the child's removal from the facility under emergency circumstances by an authorized person or agency.